msaad732/ecolearn-backend/README.md

 # EcoLearn AI 🌍

-An AI-powered educational platform for kids and students to learn about **sustainability, recycling, and climate change** in a fun and interactive way.
+An AI-powered educational platform for kids and students to learn about **sustainability, recycling, and climate change** in a fun and an interactive way.
 Built with a **FastAPI backend**, responsive **PWA frontend**, and features like quizzes, chat, and eco-friendly tips.

 ---